Offshore performance review system for remote teams

 Use measures the assistant can see

-A good offshore review has 5 measures: output, accuracy, turnaround time, escalation quality, and process improvement.
-Output might be 45 tickets tagged, 12 invoices checked, or 30 CRM records cleaned.
-Accuracy might be 3 errors in a 20-item sample.
-Turnaround might be same day, 1 business day, or 48 hours depending on the workflow.
+A useful review has 5 measures: finished work, accuracy, turnaround time, escalation quality, and process improvement.
+Finished work can mean 45 tagged tickets, 12 checked invoices, or 30 cleaned CRM records; accuracy can mean 3 errors in a 20-item sample.

 Gallup's Q12 research asks whether people know what is expected at work and have the materials to do the job right.
 Treat that as the baseline.
 If the assistant missed the standard, first check whether the standard existed in the SOP, examples, and access setup.